shabaazxh/vkBreaker/README.md

 # vkBreaker

-Breaker is a 2D game I am currently working on using the **Vulkan** API.
+Breaker is a simple 2D game created to learn Vulkan.

-This branch will continue to see updates as the development of the game continues.

 **Preview**